 Family travel in Iceland.
 5 tips on how best to explore Iceland with kids.

+What is the best puffin tour to join?
 When is the best time to see puffins?
 Where is the best spot to see puffins?
-And what does it mean for the puffin now that they are categorised as…
+These are the types of questions…

 If you are preparing for a visit to Iceland during winter prepare for an experience of a lifetime!
 There is something magical about experiencing Icelandic winter.
 Racing against the few…